syntaxxxxx/MVVM-Architecture-Components/README.md

 # MVVM-Architecture-Components

-This repository can be used as a reference for learning the online course platform Dicoding in class:

-- Menjadi Android Developer Expert(MADE) https://www.dicoding.com/academies/14
-- Kotlin Android Developer Expert(KADE) https://www.dicoding.com/academies/55
-- Belajar Android Jetpack Pro(BAJP) https://www.dicoding.com/academies/129
+This repository is Final Project for student IDN Academy Android program

 # Tech Stack